Andy2887/TacOS/README.md

 > Pintos reimplemented in Rust for riscv64.

-This repo contains my implementation of Tacos.
+This repo contains my implementation of TacOS - OS course project at Peking University.

 # Progress